UZ-SLAMLab/DrunkardsOdometry/README.md

 - Optical flow: .npy image numpy arrays that are .npz compressed.
 They have two channels: horizontal and vertical pixel translation to go from current frame to the next one.
 - Normal: .npy image numpy arrays that are .npz compressed.
 There are three channels: x, y and z to represent the normal vector to the surface where the pixel falls.
 - Camera trajectory pose: .txt file containing at each line a different SE(3) world-to-camera transformation for every frame.
 Format: timestamp, translation (tx, ty, tz), quaternions (qx, qy, qz, qw).
+- Wrong camera poses: .txt file containing corrupted frames and the immediately adjacent ones that are rejected in the dataloader.
+It barely happens for some specific cases, not in the used test scenes (0, 4 and 5).
+It is being currently addressed.

 Check the Drunkard's Odometry dataloader for further coding technical details to work with the data.